anvaka/ngraph/README.md

 I definitely learned a lot and vivagraph itself is a pretty decent graph drawing library.

 However vivagraph is built in monolithic way.
-For example, if I wanted to add new streaming traversal API I could not justify it inside monolithical "graph drawing" library.
+For example, if I wanted to add new streaming traversal API I could not justify it inside monolithic "graph drawing" library.

 Ngraph opens huge possibilities, with each module being available on [npm](https://npmjs.org/).
 Now you can pick just what you need and swap out parts which are not relevant to